stolostron/multicloud-operators-channel/README.md

 % kubectl apply -f ./deploy/standalone
 ```

-- Create a Channel and deploy the payload(the resource you want channel operator to help you move/promote around)
+- Create a channel, and deploy the payload (the resource you want the channel operator to help you move or promote).

 ```shell
 # a simple namespace type channel example
 % kubectl apply -f ./examples/channel-alone
 ```

-As a result, a config map wrapped by `deployable`,  at default namespace.
-At the meantime, it will also deploy a `channel` resource at the `ch-ns` namespace.
+The result is a config map wrapped by `deployable` in the default namespace.
+It will also deploy a `channel` resource to the `ch-ns` namespace.

 ```
 % kubectl get deployables.apps.open-cluster-management.io